Passive smoking: Biomarkers

 Environmental tobacco smoke can be evaluated either by directly measuring tobacco smoke pollutants found in the air or by using biomarkers, an indirect measure of exposure.
 Carbon monoxide monitored through breath, nicotine, cotinine, thiocyanates, and proteins are the most specific biological markers of tobacco smoke exposure.
-Biochemical tests are a much more reliable biomarker of secondhand smoke exposure than surveys.
+Biochemical tests are a much more reliable biomarker of passive smoke exposure than surveys.
 Certain groups of people are reluctant to disclose their smoking status and exposure to tobacco smoke, especially pregnant women and parents of young children.
 This is due to their smoking being socially unacceptable.
 Also, it may be difficult for individuals to recall their exposure to tobacco smoke.

-A 2007 study in the Addictive Behaviors journal found a positive correlation between secondhand tobacco smoke exposure and concentrations of nicotine and/or biomarkers of nicotine in the body.
-Significant biological levels of nicotine from secondhand smoke exposure were equivalent to nicotine levels from active smoking and levels that are associated with behaviour changes due to nicotine consumption.
+A 2007 study in the Addictive Behaviors journal found a positive correlation between passive tobacco smoke exposure and concentrations of nicotine and/or biomarkers of nicotine in the body.
+Significant biological levels of nicotine from passive smoke exposure were equivalent to nicotine levels from active smoking and levels that are associated with behaviour changes due to nicotine consumption.

 Cotinine

-Cotinine, the metabolite of nicotine, is a biomarker of secondhand smoke exposure.
+Cotinine, the metabolite of nicotine, is a biomarker of passive smoke exposure.
 Typically, cotinine is measured in the blood, saliva, and urine.
 Hair analysis has recently become a new, noninvasive measurement technique.
 Cotinine accumulates in hair during hair growth, which results in a measure of long-term, cumulative exposure to tobacco smoke.
 Urinary cotinine levels have been a reliable biomarker of tobacco exposure and have been used as a reference in many epidemiological studies.
 However, cotinine levels found in the urine reflect exposure only over the preceding 48 hours.
 Cotinine levels of the skin, such as the hair and nails, reflect tobacco exposure over the previous three months and are a more reliable biomarker.

 Carbon monoxide (CO)

-Carbon monoxide monitored via breath is also a reliable biomarker of secondhand smoke exposure as well as tobacco use.
+Carbon monoxide monitored via breath is also a reliable biomarker of passive smoke exposure as well as tobacco use.
 With high sensitivity and specificity, it not only provides an accurate measure, but the test is also non-invasive, highly reproducible, and low in cost.
 Breath CO monitoring measures the concentration of CO in an exhalation in parts per million, and this can be directly correlated to the blood CO concentration (carboxyhemoglobin).
 Breath CO monitors can also be used by emergency services to identify patients who are suspected of having CO poisoning.